khushgx/khushgx/README.md

 ============================
 I am a sophomore in the Jerome Fisher Program in Management and Technology (M&T) at the University of Pennsylvania intending to study at the Wharton School and Computer Science in the School of Engineering and Applied Science.
 * 🌍  I'm based in Frisco, TX
-* 🖥️  See my portfolio at [my website](http://https://khushgx.wixsite.com/khushg)
+* 🖥  Check out my repos to see some of the working on!
 * ✉️  You can contact me at [khushgx@gmail.com](mailto:khushgx@gmail.com)
-* 🧠  I'm learning LLM's
+* 🧠  I'm currently building, keep a look out!
 * 🤝  I'm open to collaborating on any java, data science/ml/ai, or web3 projects.
 Just contact me!

 ### Skills